SrushithR/Serverless-Face-Authentication-App/README.md

 Sample CLI command to create a collection in Rekognition:

-`
+` aws rekognition create-collection --region us-west-2 --collection-id bookmycab-collection`

-  aws rekognition create-collection --region us-west-2 --collection-id rider-photos `
+Save the collection-id, it will be used in the lambda functions.

 Make sure you chose a region where is Rekognition is supported.